Fish & flies, flies & fish. This series has lots of both.

 Bonefish with Pink Gotcha

 Mixed media photo collage with hand tied flies.
-Available 30” x 40” formatThe Bonefish Gotcha fly is known worldwide for its ability to produce results in saltwater fly fishing.
-There are thousands of bonefish flies to choose from, but all bone fishermen agree on one thing: any collection of bonefish flies is incomplete without the proven Gotcha fly.
+Available 16” x 20” format and 30″ x 40″ formatThe Gotcha is known worldwide for its ability to produce results in saltwater fly fishing.
+There are hundreds of bonefish flies to choose from, but all bone fishermen agree on one thing: any collection of bonefish flies is incomplete without the proven Gotcha.
 Jim McVay, Jr. found the Craft Fur material for the wing of the single most successful Andros Island fly in the rear window of a Nassau taxi cab.
-This fly was a very popular and productive option on my last trip to Big Charlie’s Lodge on North Andros last year.

 Barracuda with BG Streamer